 In parallel to his music and sound design work, he was a freelance re-recording mixer and sound supervisor on hundreds of episodes of television series, documentaries and feature films, for clients like Cinemax, The Discovery Channel, HBO and Showtime.

-Richie was also an Audio Director, Audio Lead and Sound Designer at videogame developer and publisher Ubisoft, and worked on projects like “Watch Dogs Legion”, “Watch Dogs 2”, “Assassin’s Creed Unity”, “Assassin’s Creed Syndicate” and “Splinter Cell Blacklist.”
+Richie was also an Audio Director and Lead Sound Designer at videogame developer and publisher Ubisoft, and worked on massive blockbuster projects like “Watch Dogs Legion”, “Watch Dogs 2”, “Assassin’s Creed Unity”, “Assassin’s Creed Syndicate” and “Splinter Cell Blacklist.”

-Since 2007 to the present day, he has also managed to build and maintain a solo artist career in his spare time.
+Since 2007 to the present day, he has also managed to build and maintain a solo artist career.
 He has songwritten, produced, recorded and performed on four solo albums of electric guitar-driven instrumental music.

 He is currently the owner, sound designer and composer at The Very Loud Indeed Co., a company dedicated to crafting synthesizer soundsets and sample libraries for film, TV and video game scoring.
 His sounds are currently used by world-class composers like Stephen Barton and Mark Korven.